 A great combination then for NYE is to start things off with a big rocket for a bold opening statement and then follow this up with a big compound cake.
 If you have more than one big rocket, fire the remaining ones together at the very end.

-Tip: Remember that consumer fireworks have fuse delays of up to 10 seconds, so if you want to a firework to start closer to the exact stroke of midnight you should think about lighting the fuse a little earlier.
+Tip: Remember that consumer fireworks have fuse delays of up to 10 seconds, so if you want a firework to start closer to the exact stroke of midnight you should think about lighting the fuse a little earlier.
 It’s not an exact science unfortunately!

 Can't make too much noise?

-We appreciate that not everyone wants to make a big, loud statement, or might have other constraints or special requests.
+I appreciate that not everyone wants to make a big, loud statement, or might have other constraints or special requests.
 In those cases, check out the other Choosing Fireworks guides to find the ones closest to what you need.